andreyto/pgp-par/README.md

 if you want to use other backends such as Condor or modify the behavior of Makeflow (e.g. to constrain the number of concurrent jobs).

-In the commands above, both the data preparation as well as the controlling process of the Makeflow (the "master") will run on the login node, and the script `pgp_htc` will be in a running state until the entire workflow has finished.
-This script itself will use very little resources during the data processing stage, merely farming out tasks to the batch system.
-You can also submit the command above itself to your batch system through a standard (e.g. qsub) mechanism in case you do not want to wait for it to finish on the login node.
+In the commands above, the controlling process of the Makeflow (the "master") and, optionally, the data preparation stage will run on the login node, and the script `pgp_htc` will be in a running state until the entire workflow has finished.
+This script itself will use very little resources during the data processing stage, when Makeflow master is merely farming out tasks to the batch system.
+In case you do not want to wait for `pgp_htc` on the login node, you can also submit the command above itself to your batch system through a standard (e.g. qsub) mechanism.
 This would require that your compute nodes are allowed to submit new jobs themselves, because Makeflow will be submitting new jobs from the node where the master script is executing.